driskull/uc-2017-4x-patterns-practices/slides/index.md

 # Widgets: Expand

-- Collapsable button/panel
+- Collapsable button/panel <!-- .element: class="fragment" data-fragment-index="1" -->
-- Can be used with widgets, dom node, HTML
+- Can be used with widgets, dom node, HTML <!-- .element: class="fragment" data-fragment-index="2" -->
-- Designed for view component use
+- Designed for view component use <!-- .element: class="fragment" data-fragment-index="3" -->

 ---